• About

 Fishermen since “small-kid time” and Halalu enthusiasts, Jung Park and I hit up Waianae Boat Harbor last week as there were rumors of a large school of fish that had come in the week prior… the rumors were definitely true.

-There are a few methods to catching Halalu with hook and line (legal way, as opposed to netting / seining).
+There are a few methods to catching Halalu with hook and line (netting / seining in these bays / harbors are typically not allowed).
 The first would be using long, telescopic poles with floaters.
 The floaters suspend baited hooks, often with Ika (squid) or aku (skip-jack tuna) belly.
 The fishermen attract the Halalu near their baits with “Palu,” or the local term for chum.
 Palu is usually made with, but not restricted to the following: bread, flour, water, sardines, tomato paste, aku belly, etc.

 A floater suddenly sinking below the surface of the water means the fish is pulling the bait down.
 Thus, the fisherman / woman jerks the rod upwards to first set the hook and subsequently lift the fish out of the water.

-The other common method, which Jung and I prefer, is to “whip” with lures (particularly, Makata brand lures).
+The other “common” method, which Jung and I prefer, is to “whip” with lures (particularly, Makata brand lures).
 “Whipping,” at least in Hawaii, is where you cast a weighted line (and lure) and retrieve it in a fashion which mimics movements of natural food of the targeted “predatory” fish.
-In this case, we often jig the rod either quickly or slowly upon retrieving, depending on the type of lure we use.
+In this case, we often “jig” the rod either quickly or slowly upon retrieving, depending on the type of lure we use.
 For Halalu, the lure must also retain a specific depth during retrieval to maximize the number of “strikes” you will get while fishing.
 This may difficult to calculate at first, as the depth of the school may be unknown, or the weight of your lead can affect the depth and speed of retrieval.
+I have used between 1/4 – 1/2 oz egg leads, which requires rods of various stiffness and length to cast and retrieve them efficiently.

 As I mentioned earlier, Halalu can also be used as bait-fish.
 Here, a fellow fisherman hooks up with a large Papio (Juvenile Ulua/Jack/Trevally), which was one of many that were relentlessly attacking the Halalu school.
 The Papio screams out all of his line and he loses the fish in the reef.
 Using light tackle / gear and a Halalu for bait, a hooked fish even 2-3 lbs is very difficult to land from shore.

-After the sun goes down, the Halalu school usually starts heading out of the harbor and further from shore… especially when the larger fish start chasing them around the semi-closed area.
+After the sun goes down, the Halalu school usually starts heading out of the harbor and nocturnally feed off shore…

 They do come back in the early morning though, and is when the fishermen and fisherwomen return to start another day fishing for the summer Halalu run.